opensourcedesign/opensourcedesign.github.io/content/jobs/2018-04-25-design-logo-for-our-tool.md

 org_url: 'http://enough.media/'
 title: Design logo for our tool
 slug: enough-design-logo-for-our-tool
-role: Logo desing & branding
+role: Logo design & branding
 compensation: gratis
 deliverables: A logo & a set of icons
 how_to_apply: